Malcolm Gilchrist (speculator): Surveying, land speculation, and planting

 Another place where Gilchrist worked as a land speculator was Chocchuma, Mississippi, where he was one of the four main buyers representing the Chocchuma Land Company, along with Robert Jameson, Thomas G. Ellis, and Robert J. Walker.
 (Walker was a future U.S. Senator from Mississippi and future Secretary of the Treasury.)
 A land office was opened at Chocchuma on the Yalobusha River to resell the territory that had been ceded to the U.S. government by the Choctaw under the 1830 Treaty of Dancing Rabbit Creek and by the Chickasaw under the 1832 Treaty of Pontotoc Creek.
 The syndicate buyers in Mississippi included many of the same people who had dominated Alabama land purchases in the 1810s.
 According to historian Claudio Saunt, the Chocchuma Land Company was one of the most powerful combinations at work in the Choctaw Nation, a secretive enterprise that revealed few details about itself to the public but was known to "composed of planters and other investors from Mississippi, Alabama, and Tennessee.
 Among them were several congressmen...Capitalized at between $50,000 and $300,000, it issued a corresponding number of thousand-dollar shares and purchased approximately 376 square miles from deportees in the 1830s.
 What the company lacked in financial capital, it made up for in local knowledge and in agents on the ground who could intimidate both indigenous landowners and white farmers who might bid against them."
 However, despite the syndicate's refined system, "The Chocchuma Company was unable to sell much of the land it had purchased in large tracts owing to its poor quality, location, and other undesirable features."

-In addition to his work for the land-speculation syndicates, Gilchrist was a cotton freighter.